cysouw/graphicalgrammar/text/english.md

 ### Parker (1865) *A grammar of the English language*

-William Henry Parker (1845-1929), original not yet found [cited in @brittain1973: 53]
+William Henry Parker (1845-1929), Principal of Ringgold Grammar School, Philadelphia

-A grammar of the English language, based upon the analysis of the English sentence, with copious examples and exercises in parsing and the correction of false syntax, and an appendix, containing critical and explanatory notes, and lists of peculiar and exceptional
+original not yet found [cited in @brittain1973: 53], see <https://lccn.loc.gov/11017983> probably derived from Holbrook

-forms: for the use of schools and academies, and those who write.
+*A grammar of the English language, based upon the analysis of the English sentence, with copious examples and exercises in parsing and the correction of false syntax, and an appendix, containing critical and explanatory notes, and lists of peculiar and exceptional forms: for the use of schools and academies, and those who write.*

 short version without graphics from 1866: https://scholar.uc.edu/concern/documents/ff365951p